juhang62/net2small-netlify/content/posts/to-future-mother.md

 - You will reflects on parenting and strive to be a better parent
 - Preferably, we will raise our kid(s) togehter where we play father and mother roles.
 Or at least, we shall maintain a healthy and balanced fatherhood and motherhood for our kid(s).

 Thank you very much for reading.
-If you are interested, please contact me or complete (this Google form)[https://docs.google.com/forms/d/e/1FAIpQLSeDXGvFPFh-9cK7euWTBk6T_iw5v7PVwg_j4EXyIiBxA5XeZA/viewform?usp=sf_link].
+If you are interested, please contact me or complete [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSeDXGvFPFh-9cK7euWTBk6T_iw5v7PVwg_j4EXyIiBxA5XeZA/viewform?usp=sf_link).

 Sinerely,
 net2small